casper-network/ceps/text/0003-hash-indexed-object-store.md

 CEP PR: [casperlabs/ceps#0003](https://github.com/casperlabs/ceps/pull/0003)

-There are a variety of "objects" defined in various parts of the platform's code base (such as Deploys, WASM blobs, Blocks, and DAG nodes).
+There are a variety of "objects" defined in various parts of the platform's code base (such as Deploys, Wasm blobs, Blocks, and DAG nodes).
 This proposal recommends standardizing all such objects using a [Git](https://git-scm.com)-inspired object model with the intent of unifying and simplifying the platform's networking, gossiping, retrieval, check pointing, and storage logic.

 ## Motivation